01 of 05

 - Holding the glass upside down, dip the rim into the liquid so it is evenly covered.

-- Pull the glass out of the and allow any excess to drip off before proceeding to the next step and applying the sugar or salt.
+- Pull the glass out of the liquid and allow any excess to drip off before proceeding to the next step and applying the sugar or salt.
 Remember to keep your glass upside down so the liquids don't drip down the side.

 A Rimming Dish